 - Long-term, there is no difference in failure to conceive.

 Risks and side-effects

-- 70% women become amenorrhoeic after 12 months of use.
-The likelihood of amenorrhoea increases with duration of use.
+- The likelihood of amenorrhoea increases with duration of use: 41% and 47% of women are amenorrhoeic at 1 year for the 100 mg and 150 mg doses respectively.
 Spotting and heavy bleeding are also found.
-Counselling before administration greatly improves tolerance for this.
+Counselling before administration is likely to improve tolerance for this.

-There is conflicting evidence that Depo-Provera® causes a reduction in bone mineral density:
+There is conflicting evidence that DMPA causes a reduction in BMD:

 - Any loss is small and recovered as soon as the injections are stopped.

 - The clinical significance of changes in BMD is unclear and a Cochrane review concluded that there was insufficient evidence to determine if there is an increased fracture risk.

 - A UK-based study reported that although users of DMPA did experience more fractures than non-users, they had a higher fracture rate prior to starting DMPA use and the rate did not increase after starting DMPA.
 The fractures were most frequently non-axial and miscellaneous (facial, skull, finger, toe and multiple trauma) rather than hip, pelvis or spine.
 The authors suggest that this may be due to clinicians tending to recommend DMPA to women who may be more likely to experience trauma.